 Just 30 minutes north of Tokyo, you will find the beautiful Shingashi River lined with cherry blossom trees.
-You can take boat rides down the river which is especially towards the end of peak bloom when the petals have fallen in the water.
+You can take boat rides down the river which is especially pretty towards the end of peak bloom when the petals have fallen in the water.
 Head to the back of Hikawa Shrine for the prettiest parts.
-Leave time to explore to explore the town’s warehouse street with its traditional shops and Candy Alley, which is self-explanatory!
+Leave time to explore the town’s warehouse street with its traditional shops and Candy Alley, which is self-explanatory!

 Where To Stay